mksochota16/llm-agent-base/README.md

 Register any Python function as a tool.
 The function name becomes the tool name, the docstring becomes its description, and the type hints define the parameter schema.

+The tool-calling loop handles both the standard OpenAI `tool_calls` field and the fallback case where a model emits a tool call as inline JSON text in the message content — a behaviour seen on some OpenAI-compatible endpoints (e.g. GLM models).
+When an inline call is detected and the tool name is registered, the tool is executed, the result is fed back, and the loop continues exactly as with a structural call.
+Unknown tool names and non-tool JSON are returned unchanged.
+A safety cap of 5 consecutive text-emitted calls prevents infinite loops.

 ```python
 from llm_agent_base import AgentBase, LLMConnectionConfig